rimplepate/snowflake-chatgpt-analysis/README.md

 A data engineering and analytics project demonstrating end-to-end data processing in Snowflake, combined with Python automation for analysis and export.

 This project showcases how to:

-Create and manage Snowflake databases, schemas, and warehouses
+1.Create and manage Snowflake databases, schemas, and warehouses

-Load CSV data into Snowflake using SQL commands
+2.Load CSV data into Snowflake using SQL commands

-Run analytical queries and transformations
+3.Run analytical queries and transformations

-Automate data extraction using Python and the Snowflake Connector
+4.Automate data extraction using Python and the Snowflake Connector

-🧱 Project Structure
+🧱 Project Structure:-

 snowflake-chatgpt-analysis/
 │